Thames Water: List of places across London left without water

 “We’re sorry for the disruption and we are working hard to fix the issue.
 For more details including a list of affected postcodes see.”

-Here is a list of places affected by the issue of no water or low pressure
+Here is a list of places that were impacted by the issue of no water or low-pressure

 South London, including Lambeth, Brixton and more: SW4, SW8, SW9, SW13, SW14, SW15, SW18, SW19